ericwindmill/gatsby-starter-docs/README.md

 * Styled Components CSS w/ ThemeProvider for easy cross-site UI changes.
 * Custom code-highlight theme
 * React Icons
-* Configured to auto generate documentation 'Table of Contents' - you just need to follow the file frontmatter conventions in the 'lessons' folder.
+* Configured to auto generate documentation 'Table of Contents'
 * You can also have blog posts.

 ### These are the features from [Gatsby Advanced Starter](https://github.com/Vagr9K/gatsby-advanced-starter), which remain: